ssykiotis/ELECTRIcity_NILM/README.md

 # ELECTRIcity

 Pytorch implementation of ELECTRIcity: An efficient Transformer for Non-Intrusive Load Monitoring.
+For any questions, feel free to contact me at stasykiotis@mail.ntua.gr

 ## Data